Debt Avalanche vs Snowball: Which Is Better?

 When Snowball Makes Sense

-Choose snowball if you have several tiny balances (store cards, old medical bills) cluttering your mental map, or if past payoff attempts failed because progress felt invisible.
+Choose snowball if you have several tiny balances (store cards, old medical bills, buy-now-pay-later plans) cluttering your mental map, or if past payoff attempts failed because progress felt invisible.
 Read should you pay off small debts first for the psychology behind early wins.

 Side-by-Side Comparison